RESEARCH STARTER

 Screening and Diagnosis

-Diagnosis of PEO relies upon the presence of characteristic physical findings as well as through laboratory and imaging studies.
-When PEO is suspected, a complete ophthalmologic exam including a dilated retinal exam, a cranial nerve test, and a forced duction test should be performed.
+Diagnosis of PEO relies upon the presence of characteristic physical findings as well as laboratory and imaging studies.
+When PEO is suspected, a complete ophthalmologic exam, including a dilated retinal exam, a cranial nerve test, and a forced duction test, should be performed.
 Thin, symmetrical extraocular muscles are often found during magnetic resonance imaging (MRI), computed tomography (CT), and ultrasound studies.
 Laboratory testing is often used to differentiate between PEO and other conditions with similar physical symptoms (such as myasthenia gravis).
-Serum creatine is usually measured since this may be elevated in mitochondrial disease.
-In addition, deletions in mtDNA in PEO patients can be detected in muscle tissue by analysis of samples taken from a muscle biopsy.
+Serum creatine kinase is usually measured since this may be elevated in mitochondrial disease.
+In addition, deletions in mtDNA in PEO patients can be detected in muscle tissue by Southern blot analysis of samples taken from a muscle biopsy.
 Genetic tests can be performed to screen for known mutations/deletions.

 Treatment and Therapy